andrew-merz/Twitter-Clone/README.md

    -Users can also add images to their tweets below the text box

-5. From the home page, Users can click directly on a tweet to display it and comment on it.
+5. From the home page, Users can click directly on a tweet to display it and comment on it anonymously

 6. To return to the home page, click the home button on the side-bar